pygraz/manual/README.md

 Here we simply meet at a predetermined restaurant.
 A table is reserved 2 days in advance and we use Meetup.com to get a rought estimate on for how many people we have to make the reservation.

+## Event Announcements

+Scheduled events are currently announced by Horst Gutmann (@zerok) which involves the following steps:

+1. Creation of a new meetup entry on pygraz.org with information about what format will be used.
+2. Creation of a meetup.com event and public announcement of that.
+This should always include a link back to pygraz.org as this is considered the canonical information point.
+3. Advertisment of the event on Twitter, Google+, and the mailinglist.

+The announcement should be made at least 2 weeks before the actual event, ideally earlier.